liv-daliberti/grail-simulation/README.md

 ```

 The Python builder consumes the intermediate CSV/RDS exports from these folders, reproducing the same attention checks and control-arm drops as the R scripts; the optional `dedupe_by_participant_issue` helper matches the original deduplication when you need that projection.

+See [reports/research_article_political_sciences/README.md](reports/research_article_political_sciences/README.md) for the replication report that shows the pipeline mirrors the PNAS capsule while tracing the per-participant delta movement we model for individual-level prediction.

 ## Quickstart